portegael/qmlbook/docs/ch07-modelview/modelview.rst

 In the default configuration, the view is responsible for moving the highlight into position.
 The speed of the movement and resizing can be controlled, either as a velocity or as a duration.
 The properties involved are ``highlightMoveSpeed``, ``highlightMoveDuration``, ``highlightResizeSpeed`` and ``highlightResizeDuration``.
 By default, the speed is set to 400 pixels per second, and the duration is set to -1, indicating that the speed and distance control the duration.
 If both a speed and a duration is set, the one that results in the quickest animation is chosen.

-To control the movement of the highlight more in detail, the ``highlightFollowCurrentItem`` property can be set to ``false``.
+To control the movement of the highlight more in detail, the ``highlightFollowsCurrentItem`` property can be set to ``false``.
 This means that the view is no longer responsible for the movement of the highlight delegate.
 Instead, the movement can be controlled through a ``Behavior`` or an animation.

 In the example below, the ``y`` property of the highlight delegate is bound to the ``ListView.view.currentItem.y`` attached property.
 This ensures that the highlight follows the current item.
 However, as we do not let the view move the highlight, we can control how the element is moved.
 This is done through the ``Behavior on y``.
 In the example below, the movement is divided into three steps: fading out, moving, before fading in.
 Notice how ``SequentialAnimation`` and ``PropertyAnimation`` elements can be used in combination with the ``NumberAnimation`` to create a more complex movement.